 Lindsey Halpern-Givens (Administration Assistant) has a professional and personal interest in understanding and caring for the human spirit.
 For over two decades she has worked as a hospital chaplain, a licensed counselor, and a parish minister.
 A graduate of Northeastern Illinois University with an M.A in Counseling Arts, as well as an M.Div. from Meadville/Lombard Theological School (Unitarian Universalist) and a D.Min. from Chicago Theological Seminary (United Church of Christ).
 Lindsey is a lifelong animal lover.
 She and her husband Bob currently live with 2 dogs and 2 cats and have four grown children.

-Gregory Gronbacher (Council Member, Curator) earned his B.A. in philosophy and theology at Franciscan University, his masters in philosophy (M.Phil.) at the International Academy of Philosophy, and did his doctoral work in philosophy (Ph.D.) at the Loyola Institute, Trinity College, Dublin.
+Gregory Gronbacher (Council Member, writer, Curator) earned his B.A. in philosophy and theology at Franciscan University, his masters in philosophy (M.Phil.) at the International Academy of Philosophy, and did his doctoral work in philosophy (Ph.D.) at the Loyola Institute, Trinity College, Dublin.
 Gregory’s academic and spiritual interests focus on developing spiritual naturalism into it’s own system of theory and practice.
 Gregory is also curator of the Christian Naturalism and Humanistic Judaism traditions pages on the SNS website.